MariusLang/node-red-contrib-feiertage-austria/README.md

 [![NPM](https://nodei.co/npm/node-red-contrib-feiertage-austria.png?compact=true)](https://nodei.co/npm/node-red-contrib-feiertage-austria/)

 The Node Red **Feiertage Austria** node is the ultimative node to get informations about austrian holidays.
+This node was splitted out of the [node-red-contrib-feiertage node](https://github.com/MariusLang/node-red-contrib-feiertage).
+This Node only contains Austrian holidays.
+To get this node for an other country read the point below.

 ## You're living in Germany, Austria or Switzerland?